type-one/SideTone/README.md

 On Linux, just use cmake .
 On Windows, just use cmake-gui to generate a Visual Studio solution

-Tested on Windows 10 and Ubuntu Linux (under VMWare Player 17).
-Should work also on Raspberry Pi.
+Tested on Windows 10 and Ubuntu/Debian Linux (on native host and in VMplayer).
+It should work also on Raspberry Pi.
 It just use default capture and playback devices.

 Launch in a shell using "sidetone.exe" or "sidetone" Press "enter" to exit

-You can play with different parameters in the audio/audio_context.hpp
+You can play with different parameters in the audio/audio_config.hpp
 file: format, sample rate, channels, period.

 Recommended parameters are 22050 hz, mono (1 channel), signed 16, and a period between